-Prof. Ricardo Salvatore, who will join our faculty this Spring and offer a graduate seminar on The Knowledge of Informal Empire, gave our first Atlantic Symposium discussion of the academic year, supported by Council on Student Organizations.
+Prof. Ricardo Salvatore, who joined our faculty in Spring 2014 and offered a graduate seminar on Informal Empires, gave our first Atlantic Symposium discussion of the academic year, supported by Council on Student Organizations.
 Click here to see his talk.

 Famous History Majors